Dillie-O/dillieo-landing/src/sections/about.md

 <br/><br/>
 Fast forward a few more years and I'm in college, with a Computer Engineering and Computer Science major.
 Along the way, I was able to participate in a great books, Oxford style program that made me realize that there was a lot more “there there” than just 1s and 0s.
 From then on I made a point to seek out bonum, veritas, and pulcher: goodness, truth, and beauty.
 For good measure I threw in techne: technology.
 <br/><br/>
 So that brings us to today.
-By day I'm a senior software engineer for a great consulting firm that is making some great applications for some great companies.
+By day I'm a senior software director for a great consulting firm that is making some great applications for some great companies.
 By night I'm a java overlord (of the coffee persuasion), CCG junkie, spider killer for my wife, and silly daddy to my twin daughters.
 <br/><br/>
 What are you going to find here?
 I'm going to share with you the discoveries I make along the way with coding.
 I'm also going to share with you some various reflections on life, the universe, and a few things in between.
 Hopefully I'll strike a balance between the two, but I'll probably stray to one or the other depending on what season I'm in.